Cover & Rossiter to Join The Bonadio Group. Learn more.

 Alas, the IRS issued SECURE Act Final Regulations July 18, 2024, for more definitive guidance on the required minimum distribution (RMD) rules for retirement accounts inherited after 2019.
 That said, all 260 pages of the Final Regulations don’t make the rules any simpler.

-The Secure Act
+The SECURE Act

 The SECURE Act passed in 2019 radically changed the RMD rules on inherited retirement accounts.
 The biggest change was to eliminate the lifetime “stretch” treatment that beneficiaries had.
 Most non-spouse beneficiaries are now subject to a 10-year rule, which significantly accelerates the cash they receive and the related tax hit.
 The Act also added another class of beneficiaries called eligible designated beneficiaries (spouse, under-age-21 child of IRA owner, disabled or chronically ill individual, beneficiary not more than 10 years younger than IRA owner).
 These beneficiaries are still eligible for lifetime RMDs if they want.
-The 10-year also doesn’t apply if the IRA owner hadn’t yet reached their retirement beginning date to start taking RMDs prior to death.
+RMDs during the 10-year period also don’t apply if the IRA owner hadn’t yet reached their retirement beginning date to start taking RMDs prior to death.

 The rules were complicated before the SECURE Act and became even more complex for retirement accounts inherited after 2019.
 Add to that, the new rules are in addition to the old rules, not instead of!!
 It’s hard for industry professionals to keep a grasp on it, let alone the individuals subject to the rules!